zacanger/niddesa/text/generated-translations/mahaniddesa/07-sinhala-amazon.md

 Do not think.
 Is not interested in the behavior of the bodiess.
 Dimension Do not do.
 Do not try, do not make hardness.
 Dimension Nouveth.
 It does not take stiffness, go.
-“Heavenly Niven is in the meeting” is in the immediate vicinity of the Nirvana Ready.
+“Heavenly Niven is in the meeting” is in the immediate vicinity of the Nibbana Ready.

 [Msdiv 58] (#msdiv58) {#msdiv58 .ref .msdiv} (7 - 10)